marb61a/marb61a.github.io/_posts/2017-11-23-Ubuntu-1710-Installation-And-Other-Tips-And-Tricks.md

 ---
 layout: post
-title: "Ubuntu 17-10 Intstallation And Other Bits"
+title: "Ubuntu 17-10 Installation And Other Bits"
 date: 2017-11-23
 ---